 On October 28, 2024, Township Council endorsed the Settlement Area Boundary Expansion Recommendation Report (2024), which will allow the County of Wellington to move forward with an amendment to the County Official Plan needed for the Settlement Area Boundary Expansion.
-In this report, the Subject Property is included in what is referred to as Proposed SABE Area E. The report found that expanding into Prime Agricultural Areas cannot be avoided, as all land outside the Fergus Urban Centre is a Prime Agricultural Area.
+In this report, 968 St. David St N is referred to as Proposed SABE Area E. The report found that expanding into Prime Agricultural Areas cannot be avoided, as all land outside the Fergus Urban Centre is a Prime Agricultural Area.
 To mitigate loss of farmland, development into these areas should be phased, and prime agricultural lands should be kept in agricultural production until the land is needed for development.

-The inclusion of the Subject Property supports the noted phased approach which further mitigates impacts on the prime agricultural lands.
+Although the Subject Property was not included in the report, the inclusion of the Subject Property in the SABE would support the noted phased approach as the next phase which further mitigates impacts on the prime agricultural lands.
 Given the need for a Settlement Area Boundary Expansion to accommodate future population and employment, we believe that the Subject Property would be a good candidate for inclusion, as all alternative locations are also within prime agricultural areas (Settlement Area Boundary Expansion Recommendation Report, 2024).
-The Subject Property represents lower priority prime agricultural lands given it is adjacent to the Settlement Area Boundary and potential for phased development.
+The Subject Property represents lower priority prime agricultural lands given it is adjacent to the recently expanded Settlement Area Boundary and its potential for continued phased development.